metloub/SwiftFetcher/README.md

 ## Features 🚀

 - **Pause and Resume Downloads:** Users can pause downloads and resume them later without starting over.
-- **Download Scheduling:** Schedule downloads to occur at specific times.
-- **Bandwidth Allocation:** Limit the bandwidth used by the app to avoid consuming all internet resources.
-- **Queue Management:** Organize downloads in queues for better management.
-- **Error Recovery:** Ability to recover and resume downloads that have been interrupted due to lost connections, network issues, or system shutdowns.
-- **User Authentication:** Support for sites that require login credentials to download files.
 - **File Management:** Options to categorize downloaded files and store them in designated folders.
 - **Download History:** Keep a record of all downloads with details like date, size, and URL.
 - **User Interface Customization:** Allow users to customize the look and feel of the app.